ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 keypoints:
 - "?"
 ---
-For this workshop, we have chosen a complex of human argonaute-2 (hAgo2) protein with a micro RNA (miRNA) bound to a target messenger RNA (mRNA). miRNAs are short non-coding RNAs that are critical for regulating gene expression and the defense against viruses. miRNAs regulate a wide variety of human genes.
-They can control the production of proteins by targeting and inhibiting mRNAs. miRNAs can specifically regulate individual proteins' expression, and their selectivity is based on sequence complementarity between miRNAs and mRNAs. miRNAs that target mRNAs encoding oncoproteins can serve as selective tumor suppressors.
+For this lesson, we will use a complex of human argonaute-2 (hAgo2) protein with a micro RNA bound to a target messenger RNA ([PDBID:6N4O](https://www.rcsb.org/structure/6n4o)).

+Micro RNAs (miRNAs) are short non-coding RNAs that are critical for regulating gene expression and the defense against viruses. miRNAs regulate a wide variety of human genes.
+They can control the production of proteins by targeting and inhibiting mRNAs. miRNAs can specifically regulate individual protein's expression, and their selectivity is based on sequence complementarity between miRNAs and mRNAs. miRNAs that target messenger RNAs (mRNAs) encoding oncoproteins can serve as selective tumor suppressors.
 They can inhibit tumor cells without a negative impact on all other types of cells.
 The discovery of this function of miRNAs has made miRNAs attractive tools for new therapeutic approaches.
 However, it is challenging to identify the most efficient miRNAs that can be targeted for medicinal purposes.
 To regulate protein synthesis miRNAs interact with hAgo2 protein forming the RNA-induced silencing complex that recognizes and inhibits the target mRNAs by slicing them.
 Therefore, elucidating the structural basis of the molecular recognition between hAgo2 and mRNA is crucial for understanding miRNA functions and developing new therapeutics for diseases.

 Create working directory:
 ~~~